stringzzz/WhiteHatAdventureGame/README.md

 The passwords and chatbots become more complex as you move up in levels.
 In many cases, earning the target's trust is key to getting them to reveal more of their information.
 Use all the information you gather to build wordlists, and crack their password.
-While you can output the password hash to the command line while in the chat, it is easier. to just use the appropriate hash '.txt' file with a password cracker
+While you can output the password hash to the command line while in the chat, it is easier to just use the appropriate hash '.txt' file with a password cracker

 If using '//hint', "W's" stands for "Words", while "#'s" of course stands for numbers.